 Hip & Ridge Systems

 Beautifully detailed trim pieces are a signature element of a Ludowici roof.
-Designed to be installed at the external intersection of roof planes, Ludowici offers a wide range of trim styles from ornate and stylized roof trim, to clean and simple clay roof tile trim.
-Ludowici trim pieces are designed to be compatible with all clay roof tile profiles.
+From ornate and stylized, to clean and simple – Ludowici offers a wide range of clay roof trim styles.
+Our trim pieces are designed to be installed at the external intersections of roof planes, and compatible with all clay roof tile profiles.

 #102/#206 Trim Group